 Asparagus Fontina Tart

-This delicious Asparagus Fontina Tart can be served for brunch as a side dish or appetizer for your next gathering!
+This delicious Asparagus Fontina Tart is made with fresh asparagus that is gently blanched, and coated with browned butter before putting it on the fontina cheese and phyllo pastry sheets.
+Serve for brunch as a side dish or appetizer for your next gathering!

 Asparagus Fontina Tart - The Foodie Affair